 One particular item that comes to mind is a big round red tin storage box that may have held decorated Christmas cookies many years ago.
 It is now filled to the brim with rusty clippies and bobby pins.
 There are old clips of different sorts designed to hold towels around clients necks while receiving hair care services.

-Old dull scissors that probably do not even cut paper, and haven’t been sharp enough to work with in years.
+Old dull scissors that probably won’t even cut paper, and haven’t been sharp enough to work for thirty years.

 But it still survives

-Why does something of this sort give one comfort and make it survive the many cleaning out times of before?
+Yes, that big old red can survives, taking up spaces, and having to be moved out of the way on occasion.
+Why does something of this sort give one comfort and allow it to survive the many cleaning out times of before?
 A good evaluation would probably be required to sort that one out.

 The fact that the once new equipment has a combined value of over a thousand dollars?
 It is not worth a dollar in today’s market.